-Some prescription medications are more dangerous than others, and opioids are perhaps the most dangerous of all.
+Some dangerous pills are more dangerous than others, and opioids are perhaps the most dangerous of all.
 Opioids are a type of prescription pain medication.
-Some common opioid brand names include the following:
+Just to name a few of the common opioid brand names, consider the following list:

-In addition to being addictive, opioids are also dangerous.
+In addition to being addictive, opioids are also dangerous and opiate withdrawal can be scary if not done correctly.
 Risks from opioid use include overdose, decreased heart rate, digestive problems, and slowed breathing.
 Some victims of opioid abuse even stop breathing altogether.
+Simply put, these drugs are dangerous prescription pills.
+The risks are as serious as it gets, which includes death.

 In 2016, 116 people per day died from opioid overdose.